Parmeggiani-Lab/elfin/README.md

  3. [elfin-data](https://github.com/joy13975/elfin-data) - the private data.
  4. [elfin-solver](https://github.com/joy13975/elfin-solver) - the core.

 This main repository hosts data processing scripts for v2.

-Code for v1 is preserved in the v1 branch.
+There is a v1 branch, which hosts the v1 version of elfin, updated only to be compatible with *some* new scripts.
+The code there is no longer supported.

 Implementation is based on the theories and assumptions stated [here](theories_and_assumptions.md).